-Approved in February 2018, Interstate 285 runs concurrent with the 23-mile freeway portion of U.S. 52 through Davidson and Forsyth counties, connecting Lexington to Winston-Salem.
-The I-285 designation should boost the local economy by placing additional communities onto the Interstate system.1
+Approved in February 2018, Interstate 285 runs concurrent with U.S. 52 for 23 miles through Davidson and Forsyth counties.
+Connecting Lexington with Winston-Salem, the I-285 designation should boost the local economy by placing additional communities onto the Interstate system.1

-Beginning at the split of U.S. 29-52-70 and Business Loop I-85 from Interstate 85 (Exit 87) near Davidson County Airport (EXX), I-285 initially travels northeast toward Lexington.
-Business Loop I-85, U.S. 29 & 70 depart for Downtown while I-285 and U.S. 52 continue around Lexington, bypassing it to the west.
+Beginning at the split of U.S. 29-52-70 and from Interstate 85 at Exit 87 near Davidson County Airport (EXX), I-285 initially travels northeast toward Lexington.
+Business Loop I-85 and U.S. 29/70 depart for Downtown while I-285 and U.S. 52 continue around Lexington, bypassing it to the west.
 The freeway proceeds north around both Welcome and Midway before entering Forsyth County.
-I-285 ends at the exchange with I-40 while the U.S. 52 freeway continues into Winston-Salem.
+I-285 concludes at the exchange with I-40 while the freeway along U.S. 52/NC 8 continues into Winston-Salem.

 Already built to Interstate standards, the section of U.S. 52 between Lexington and Winston-Salem was initially submitted to the American Association of State Highway and Transportation Officials (AASHTO) as Interstate 185.
 That designation however was rejected on May 30, 2003 during their annual Special Committee on Route Numbering meeting.
 Interstate 285 first appeared in North Carolina’s Strategic Highway Corridors map as of November 12, 2004.